-- In spaces where there is no need for a pathway, allow 24" from table to wall to permit a person to pull a chair out and sit.
+- In spaces where there is no need for a pathway, allow 24" from table to wall, as a minimum, to permit a person to pull a chair out and sit.

 - A bar top at 42" should overhang its base by 12" or more.

 - A bar top at 36" should overhang its base by 14" or more.